-Field Description Name Provide a name for the RTLS profile.
-Application Select a supported RTLS application.
-Valid values are: AeroScout Ekahau Centrak.
-Supported on AP39xx only.
-Sonitor Server IP Address The IP address of the RTLS application server.
+Field Description Server IP Address The IP address of the RTLS application server.
 Server Port Server port of the RTLS application server.
-Multicast MAC Multicast MAC address for the RTLS application server.
+Multicast MAC Multicast MAC address for the RTLS application server. •

 Note: Centrak and Ekahau configuration offer a default port number and multicast address.
 You can modify the default values if necessary.